rns/Marpa-the-Parser/Defining-Semantics-in-SLIF.md

     [example](https://metacpan.org/source/JKEGL/Marpa-R2-2.078000/t/sl_gsyn.t)

-* Blessed is the Data (and the Code)
+* Blessed is the Data

     Actions as blessings of parse nodes' values blessed into bless_package processed with subs in the same package.

     [example](https://metacpan.org/pod/release/JKEGL/Marpa-R2-2.078000/pod/Scanless.pod)

 As only one bless adverb is allowed, the two options above are orthogonal.

-* Blessed is the AST -- walking the blessed
+* Blessed is the Code and the Data -- walking the blessed AST

 * Advanced action: ASF traverse()

 * Comparison

 Code and Data: Action sub(s) and Parse Nodes' Values